-1. Eat a fresh apple instead of donut or sweet pastry
+1. Eat a fresh apple instead of a donut or sweet pastry

-2. Grab a fresh salad with apple cider vinegar dressing instead of breadsticks or fries
+2. Grab a fresh salad with an apple cider vinegar dressing instead of breadsticks or fries

 3. Refresh with iced ginger tea and spring water instead of soda, diet sodas, or pop